toytown/macos/README.md

 ## Neovim

-A vim like editor with large sets of plugins and community.
+A vim based editor with large sets of plugins and community support.

 ### Installation :